Fire Stories event at Cronulla 'a great success'

 The Indigenous culture celebration Fire Stories, which was held at Cronulla on the weekend, has been acclaimed a great success.

-Sutherland Shire mayor Carmelo Pesce said the response from the community to the council-organised event was "incredible".
+Sutherland Shire mayor Carmelo Pesce said the response from those who attended the council-organised event or watched on social media was "incredible".

 Professional photographer Jenny Templin, who has documented First Nations events all over Australia, said it was "beautifully executed and a truly memorable celebration of our country's age old culture".